ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Touch Points with Solidity

-Like in the previous survey, the majority of respondents (75.7%) still use Solidity for their personal projects.
+As in the previous survey, the majority of respondents (75.7%) still use Solidity for their personal projects.
 Roughly 64% of all respondents use Solidity at work.

 More than 20% state they are leading a programming team.